ItsMoMoHippo/gameProject/README.md

 This should make the build folder, use cmake to make the makefiles, then using the makefiles build and compile the game and then run it.

-Alternactively, you could use zig build system to make everything instead.
+Alternactively, you could use zig build system to make everything instead by making a `build.zig` file in the root directory, making sure to link to `c++17` standard library and `raylib`, `opengl32`, `gdi32` and `winmm`.
+After run `zig build` in the terminal and zig should ouput the exe (you might have to specify in the `build.zig` to make an executable).

 __________________________________________________________________